rfsyhb/rfsyhb/README.md

 ![Banner](https://media.licdn.com/dms/image/D5616AQFhDKsinBKsAA/profile-displaybackgroundimage-shrink_350_1400/0/1716176135519?e=1721865600&v=beta&t=PpcMQENHqWxrw913FuTzfQtINxTaVoR9USvK1AFRo_4)
 ## Halloo!
 - 👋 Hi, I’m Rafi Syihab, also known as limau.
-- 🌱 Currently thriving and learning as an Informatics Engineering Student '21, with support from ChatGPT.
+- 🌱 Currently thriving and learning with support from ChatGPT.
-- 🎓 Pursuing a degree in Informatics Engineering at the Faculty of Engineering, Universitas Palangka Raya, with a current GPA of 3.88/4.00.
+- 🎓 Informatics Engineering student at the Faculty of Engineering, Universitas Palangka Raya, current GPA of 3.88/4.00.
-- 🌟 Selected as a mentee in the SIB Kampus Merdeka Kemendikbud x Dicoding Batch 6, focusing on React and Back-End Development.
+- 🌟 Selected as a mentee in the SIB Kemendikbud x Dicoding Batch 6, focusing on React and Back-End Development.
 - 💻 Passionate about web development, specializing in front-end development using ReactJS.

 ## Connect with me